peteroupc/classic-wallpaper/pixeltovector.md

 [Algorithms designed for scaling pixel images](http://en.wikipedia.org/wiki/Pixel-art_scaling_algorithms), such as Eric Johnston's `EPX`, Derek Liauw Kie Fa's `2xSaI`, Maxim Stepin's `Hqx`, and Andrea Mazzoleni's `Scale2x`, have no known adaptation for converting a pixel image to a vector graphic.
 In any case, none of the algorithms mentioned renders pixel lines as vector line commands.

+A [related project](https://github.com/eviltrout/agi-upscale) involves drawing enlarged versions of a vector graphic defined essentially by single-pixel lines and by flood fills rather than polygons.

 ## Example

 Take the following pixel image: